Wealthsimple Review 2024

 What is Wealthsimple?

 Wealthsimple was founded back in 2014 by Michael Katchen, Brett Huneycutt and Rudy Adler.
-I gotta say that I really liked the company even more in its first few years than in its current iteration.
+I gotta say that I really liked the company more in its first few years than in its current iteration.

 Wealthsimple